scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/blog/cdktf-alpha-csharp-infrastructure/index.md

 ---
 authors: [scottenriquez]
-title: "Exploring CDK for Terraform for .NET"
+title: 'Exploring CDK for Terraform for .NET'
-date: "2021-05-15"
+date: '2021-05-15'
-description: "Testing the alpha version of CDK for Terraform."
+description: 'Testing the alpha version of CDK for Terraform.'
-tags: ["Cloud", "Programming"]
+tags: ['Cloud', 'Programming']
 ---

 ## Overview

 Both AWS CDK and Terraform aim to solve a similar problem: alleviating some of the infrastructure management challenges with code.
 CDK supports several general-purpose languages, including C#, Python, and TypeScript, while Terraform uses its configuration language called HCL.
 While CDK can only create AWS resources, Terraform supports virtually every cloud provider, granting the ability to write code to deploy to multiple public clouds at once.
 Last year, [Terraform and AWS announced a project called Terraform for CDK](https://www.hashicorp.com/blog/cdk-for-terraform-enabling-python-and-typescript-support), aiming to grant the best of both worlds (i.e., support for GPLs, multi-cloud, etc.).

 ## Nuances and Limitations

 In addition to the programming language features of AWS CDK, there's a [construct library](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-construct-library.html) with three levels:

 - L1 (level one) constructs are representations of CloudFormation resources
 - L2 (level two) constructs provide defaults and boilerplate to simplify the code
 - Patterns are the highest level and create many resources configured together wrapped in a single construct (e.g., [Lambda RESTful API](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-apigateway.LambdaRestApi.html))